 Grounded in theories that align with my own values of meeting people where they are at, my abilities to listen to, be with, and support others continue to be honed.
 With a passion for social justice, and rooted in a strengths-based, collaborative approach, I see my work as an opportunity to join with others on their journey to discover all that they already are, and to further support them to become who they would like to be.
 It is my honour and privilege to bear witness to both the tough and tender moments along the way.

-In my day-to-day life, I love dancing, drawing, painting, and finding magic in everyday encounters with the world.
+In my day-to-day life, I love dancing, drawing, reading YA FIC, hanging out with my pups, and finding magic in everyday encounters with the world.

 A designation of BC Association of Clinical Counsellors.